jocosocial/twitarr/rest_documentation.md

 Resets a user's password to the default password.

 #### Requires
-* logged in as admin.
+* logged in as tho or admin.
     * Accepts: key query parameter

 #### Returns